unChaz/sci-fi-5e/srd/classes/warlock.md

 At 1st level, you have struck a bargain with an otherworldly being of your choice: the Archfey, the Fiend, or the Great Old One, each of which is detailed at the end of the class description.
 Your choice grants you features at 1st level and again at 6th, 10th, and 14th level.

-#### Pact Magic
+#### Pact Tek

-Your arcane research and the tek bestowed on you by your patron have given you facility with spells.
+Your arcane research and the tek bestowed on you by your patron have given you facility with tek skills.

 ##### Cantrips

-You know two cantrips of your choice from the warlock spell list.
+You know two cantrips of your choice from the warlock tek skill list.
 You learn additional warlock cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Warlock table.

-##### Spell Slots
+##### Tek Slots

-The Warlock table shows how many spell slots you have.
-The table also shows what the level of those slots is; all of your spell slots are the same level.
-To cast one of your warlock spells of 1st level or higher, you must expend a spell slot.
-You regain all expended spell slots when you finish a short or long rest.
+The Warlock table shows how many tek skill slots you have.
+The table also shows what the level of those slots is; all of your tek skill slots are the same level.
+To cast one of your warlock tek skills of 1st level or higher, you must expend a tek skill slot.
+You regain all expended tek skill slots when you finish a short or long rest.

-For example, when you are 5th level, you have two 3rd-level spell slots.
-To cast the 1st-level spell *thunderwave*, you must spend one of those slots, and you cast it as a 3rd-level spell.
+For example, when you are 5th level, you have two 3rd-level tek skill slots.
+To cast the 1st-level tek skill *shockwave*, you must spend one of those slots, and you cast it as a 3rd-level tek skill.

-##### Spells Known of 1st Level and Higher
+##### Tek Skills Known of 1st Level and Higher

-At 1st level, you know two 1st-level spells of your choice from the warlock spell list.
+At 1st level, you know two 1st-level tek skills of your choice from the warlock tek skill list.

-The Spells Known column of the Warlock table shows when you learn more warlock spells of your choice of 1st level and higher.
-A spell you choose must be of a level no higher than what’s shown in the table’s Slot Level column for your level.
-When you reach 6th level, for example, you learn a new warlock spell, which can be 1st, 2nd, or 3rd level.
+The Tek Skills Known column of the Warlock table shows when you learn more warlock tek skills of your choice of 1st level and higher.
+A tek skill you choose must be of a level no higher than what’s shown in the table’s Slot Level column for your level.
+When you reach 6th level, for example, you learn a new warlock tek skill, which can be 1st, 2nd, or 3rd level.

-Additionally, when you gain a level in this class, you can choose one of the warlock spells you know and replace it with another spell from the warlock spell list, which also must be of a level for which you have spell slots.
+Additionally, when you gain a level in this class, you can choose one of the warlock tek skills you know and replace it with another tek skill from the warlock tek skill list, which also must be of a level for which you have tek skill slots.

-##### Techcasting Ability
+##### Tekcasting Ability

-Charisma + Will is your Techcasting ability for your warlock spells, so you use your Charisma whenever a spell refers to your Techcasting ability.
-In addition, you use your Charisma modifier when setting the saving throw DC for a warlock spell you cast and when making an attack roll with one.
+Charisma + Will is your Tekcasting ability for your warlock tek skills, so you use your Charisma whenever a tek skill refers to your Tekcasting ability.
+In addition, you use your Charisma modifier when setting the saving throw DC for a warlock tek skill you cast and when making an attack roll with one.

-**Spell save DC** = 8 + your proficiency bonus + your Charisma modifier + your Will modifier
+**Tek save DC** = 8 + your proficiency bonus + your Charisma modifier + your Will modifier

-**Spell attack modifier** = your proficiency bonus + your Charisma modifier + your Will modifier + your Wit modifier
+**Tek attack modifier** = your proficiency bonus + your Charisma modifier + your Will modifier + your Wit modifier

-##### Techcasting Focus
+##### Tekcasting Focus

-You can use an arcane focus as a Techcasting focus for your warlock spells.
+You can use an arcane focus as a Tekcasting focus for your warlock tek skills.

 #### Eldritch Invocations